ovidiuvio/toolbar-strip/README.md

 # Toolbar image strip assembler
-This python script generates a bitmap strip that can be used for Windows toolbars.
+This python script generates a bitmap strip that can be used as a toolbar resource for windows applications.

 ![Toolbar](toolbar.png)